rustls/webpki-roots/README.md

 [rustls-platform-verifier]: https://docs.rs/rustls-platform-verifier

 # License

-The underlying data is MPL-licensed, and `webpki-roots/src/lib.rs` is therefore a derived work.
+The underlying data is MPL-licensed, and the data in `webpki-roots` and `webpki-root-certs` is therefore a derived work.

-# Regenerating sources
-Sources are generated in an integration test, in `webpki-roots/tests/codegen.rs`.
-The test will fail if the sources are out of date relative to upstream, and update `webpki-roots/src/lib.rs` if so.
-The code is generated in deterministic order so changes to the source should only result from upstream changes.